City of Roma Announces RFQ for Mendez Avenue Engineering Design Services

 Learn More

-Engineering firms interested in submitting qualifications should review the full RFQ for detailed submission requirements, evaluation criteria, and contact information.
+Engineering firms interested in submitting qualifications should review the full RFQ (including Addendum No. 1) for detailed submission requirements, evaluation criteria, and required federal forms.

 This project represents another step forward in strengthening Roma’s infrastructure, improving safety, and supporting long-term economic growth.